dart-lang/pub-dev/doc/help-scoring.md

 ## Download counts

-The daily number of downloads for each version of each package on pub.dev is stored by pub.dev for providing a measure of package usage.
+Pub.dev tracks and stores how many times each version of each package gets downloaded.
+This is used to display package usage metrics.

 ## Popularity